 See this furry guy?
 That’s our big baby, Blaine.
 We love him sooo much, but he is a big ol’ shedding dog and sometimes he just stinks.
 The problem for me is that his favorite spot in the house is also mine, so I am forced to share my little corner of the couch.
 When I sit down to read my book or put a post together, the last thing I want to smell is dog…sorry, Blaine.
 So…here is what I do to fight the stink…

 I start by adding 1 tablespoon of baking soda to a clean spray bottle.
 You can buy these for $1 at The Dollar Tree or clean out an old spray bottle thoroughly and recycle it.
 Next I add two cups of warm water, put the lid on and shake until the baking soda has dissolved.

-Now I take the lid off and add 10 drops of lavendar essential oil.
-I love the smell of lavendar, but you may not….no problem…just use a different scent, like maybe lemon?
+Now I take the lid off and add 10 drops of lavender essential oil.
+I love the smell of lavender, but you may not….no problem…just use a different scent, like maybe lemon?
 Put the lid back on and shake well.

 Now, spray your fabric or just spray it all around the air!
 I use it on curtains, bedding, pillows, furniture and my rugs.
 It smells like Heaven, and I don’t have to worry about spraying chemicals all over the house where my family lives…that’s what you call a win – win!

 Looking for more cleaning tips and tricks?
 You can check out my post on How To Clean In Between The Glass On Your Oven Doors, HERE … or you can click the picture below to be taken to all of my cleaning tips and tricks!